7 min read

 How to Run a Great CERT Program?

-A well-trained CERT can accomplish a lot of meaningful things for your community.
+A well-trained CERT can accomplish a lot of meaningful things for your community including training constituents, aiding residents during emergencies, and assisting in community recovery efforts.

 Here are some best practices for your municipal government to leverage when formulating a CERT: